jluk/Azure-For-Everyone-Else/AzureContainerService/ContainerRegistry.md

 # [Azure Container Registry] (https://azure.microsoft.com/en-us/services/container-registry/) - 12/14/2016

+* Offers a special Azure resource made to hold container images for use on Azure and Azure Container Service

 What is a container registry? <br>
 * You made a bunch of sweet containers, you need somewhere to put these beautiful things!
 Put them inside the registry, a shipping vessel for your containers.
 * This is another resource in your Resource Group backed by an Azure storage account